 Excel Symbols – do you know what they mean?
-Take a look at the table below!
+Take a look at the list below!

 This week’s blog is all about Excel symbols.
 They can be quite simple but if you don’t know what they mean it can be daunting or even frustrating!
 Some are a lot more obvious than others.